 A rise in body temperature, also known as a "hot flash," is often a sign that you have an anxiety disorder.
 Normally your body heat should only rise when you're in a dangerous or stressful situation, and not simply out of the blue when nothing appears to be happening.

 But when you suffer from anxiety, it indicates that you have a problem controlling this response.
-It may be caused by your body, it may be caused by your stresses, it may be caused by anxiety attacks – there are countless reasons that your fight or flight response is misfiring, but any time you experience hot flashes it's a sign that your anxiety is out of control.
+It may be caused by your body, stress or anxiety attacks.
+There are countless reasons why your fight or flight response could be misfiring, but if you have anxiety and are experiencing hot flashes, your fight or flight system may be to blame.

 Why Do We Feel Hot?